How to Plan a Christmas Wedding (Festive & Romantic Ideas)

 Christmas Wedding Color Palette Guide

 Choosing a color palette early makes planning a Christmas wedding much easier.
 Your colors will guide everything from florals and table décor to invitations and attire.
-Below are four popular Christmas wedding palettes.
+I have added four popular Christmas wedding palettes.
 The ideas in the list follow these color palettes.

 This is the most traditional Christmas wedding palette and instantly feels warm, festive, and nostalgic.
 Deep reds paired with rich greenery work beautifully in candlelit spaces and cozy venues.